Saturday, May 25, 2013 | Register | Login |

 • You just jogged their memory if they’ve been meaning to call you.

-2. Make a list of 3-5 colleagues who also treat private therapy patients
+2. Make a list of 3-5 colleagues who also treat private therapy patients.

-These could be colleagues with whom you work directly, friends from graduate school or people you know from the therapy community.
+These could be colleagues with whom you work directly, friends from graduate school or people you know from the community.
 Next, call at least two of them.

-therapy communityDiscuss how therapy business is, share what you’ve been doing to find more patients for your therapy practice, trade good and bad experiences, tips you’ve learned, etc.
+Discuss how business is, share what you’ve been doing to find more patients, trade good and bad experiences, tips you’ve learned, etc.

 If you’re worried about competition, talk to someone with a completely different niche or discipline.